Nurul Hasan (cricketer)

-Nurul Hasan Sohan (কাজী নুরুল হাসান সোহান; born 21 November 1993) is a Bangladeshi cricketer who represents Bangladesh internationally in all formats.
+Quazi Nurul Hasan (কাজী নুরুল হাসান; born 21 November 1993) is a Bangladeshi cricketer who represents Bangladesh internationally in all formats.
 Sohan is well known in Bangladesh for his keeping skills and great flexibility.
 Sohan is a wicket-keeper who bats right-handed lower down the order as a hard-hitting finisher.
 He was born in Khulna.
 In July 2022, he was named as the captain of the Twenty20 International (T20I) team for Bangladesh's tour of Zimbabwe.